akeneo/pim-helpcenter/content/md/products-super-power/improve-data-quality.md

 From this panel, you will know which attributes need to be improved and how to improve them.

 ::: info
-From the 'data quality panel', links on attribute names can take you to a specific attribute.
-By clicking on the 'Display all improvable attributes', you can easily access a product edit form filtered on all the attributes that need to be checked for consistency.
+From the `data quality panel`, links on attribute names can take you to a specific attribute.
+By clicking on the `Display all improvable attributes`, you can easily access a product edit form filtered on all the attributes that need to be checked for consistency.
 :::

 To help you even further, in the `Attributes` panel, you can select spelling corrections and title formatting improvements.